celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator-in-baklava.md

 docker stop celo-validator celo-proxy -t 60
 ```

-And you can remove the containers (not the data dir) running:
+And you can remove the containers (not the data dir) by running:

 ```bash
 docker rm -f celo-validator celo-proxy